Roulette Rules for Beginners: How to Play Roulette for Dummies

-The once-undisputed hero of the Casino floor survived the transition to the digital age so well that it nearly monopolized the world of real money Live Dealer games at online Casinos.
+The once-undisputed hero of the casino floor survived the transition to the digital age so well that it nearly monopolized the world of real money live dealer casino games online.

 That's because this game of chance is exciting, popular, and there are so many types of bets that you could play for hours without ever repeating the same action twice.